 25 GUNS

 Roycealee J. Wood, Regional Superintendent of Lake County Schools assists in the distribution of various Gun Stopper Posters and other information to the Schools after she reviews the information for its merit and noteworthiness for the schools of Lake County, Illinois.
-Our thanks go out to everyone involved in this ongoing Community Policing and Crime Prevention Awareness project.

 PROFILE OF AN ACTIVE SHOOTER